580+ 5-Star ReviewsWhatsApp

 How do I know if my UCAT revision timetable is working?

-Track your score on full mock sittings across your preparation period.
-If your score is not improving week on week by weeks 5–6, the problem is almost always in your review process — you are not diagnosing your specific error patterns carefully enough.
+Keep a simple progress tracker: one row per full mock, with each section score.
+If your score is not improving week on week by the final third, the problem is almost always in your review process: you are not diagnosing your specific error patterns carefully enough.

 Is 2 weeks enough for the UCAT?